SaLLy99/Automated-tests/README.md

 # Automated-tests
-This is for automated test
+This is for automated tests